ahege/net.asam.openscenario.expr/README.md

 * follow the general rules for arithmetic operator precedence.
 * detect arithmetic errors (Division by zero)
 * detect conversion errors like ${(unsignedShort) 100000} or ${(unsignedShort) -10}
-* avoid internal arithmetic overflow.
+* avoid internal arithmetic overflow or abort with an error.

 ## Avoiding internal arithemtic overflow
 The internal datatypes must ensure, that arithmetic overflow is avoided.
 This may most efficiently and safely achieved when using 64-byte values for internal calculation for integer numbers and using 64 byte double values for floating point value.